mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 		- Template of DNA is used to create messenger RNA (mRNA)
 	- *Translation*
 		- Sequence of nucleotides in mRNA molecule specifies amino acid sequence in polypeptide
-		- Ribosomes assemble the amino aci
+		- Ribosomes assemble the amino acid sequence